 Be self-motivated and self-disciplined With the freedom and flexibility of online courses comes responsibility.
 Online students, who participated in a survey interview, confirmed that the online process requires a real commitment and discipline to keep up with the learning progression.
 You can easily fall behind in your online course work if you do not stay motivated.
 You will not be going to a classroom everyday where the teacher repeatedly reminds you of test and assignment due dates and so forth.
 You have to be a dedicated student in order to perform well in online courses.
 It is up to you to check your course's announcement page daily, ask questions when needed, keep up with the due dates and deadlines of your assignments and tests, and read assigned textbook chapters and other materials.

-Take advantage of Support Services Goodwin College offers a variety of services to assist its students in becoming successful online learners.
-Continuing services include academic advising, library access, the writing center, student services advising, and financial aid resources.
+Take advantage of Support Services Goodwin University offers a variety of services to assist its students in becoming successful online learners.
+Continuing services include academic advising, library access, the writing center, student services, advising, and financial aid resources.
 Make sure to take advantage of these services to facilitate your learning experience online.

 Communication Don't be afraid to ask questions and interact with your instructor: